Does Welltower Seem Predictable?

 = about $80 million per year

-In 2015, the company generated about $3.8 billion in total revenue.
-The company said that they generated about 60% of their total revenue from the senior housing segment in 2015; which translates to $2.28 billion revenue that came from the senior housing segment in 2015.
+In 2015, Welltower generated about $3.8 billion in total revenue.
+The company said it generated about 60% of its total revenue from the senior housing segment in 2015, which translates to $2.28 billion revenue that came from the senior housing segment in the same year.
 The company can potentially generate an additional $80 million per year in revenue from this segment.
-Based on the above simple calculation, it is safe to say that the senior housing operating segment's revenue would increase by about 3.5%
+Based on the above simple calculation, it is safe to say that the senior housing operating segment's revenue would increase by about 3.5%.

 Financial and Operational Performance

-Revenue: The company has been generating higher revenue year after year.
-In 2011, the company generated about $1.3 billion in net revenue vs $3.9 billion in 2015.
+Revenue: Welltower has been generating higher revenue year after year.
+In 2011, it generated about $1.3 billion in net revenue versus $3.9 billion in 2015.
 The company expects to post $4.1 billion in net revenue for the fiscal year in 2016.

-Operation efficiency: From 2011 to 2016, the company has been generating net income of about $78- $818 million per year in a sustainable manner.
+Operational efficiency: From 2011 to 2016, it has been generating net income of about $78-818 million per year in a sustainable manner.

 Liquidity: The company maintains a healthy cash position every year: about a half a billion dollars.

-Valuation: What is the fair value of HCN's stock?
+Valuation: What is the fair value of HCN stock?
 There are a few ways to value the stock, with price-to-earnings (P/E) and price-to-book (P/B) being the most common methods of stock valuation.
-Historically, the shares have averaged a P/E ratio of 15.
-If the company generates earnings of $1 a share, investors are willing to pay 15 times the earnings (15 times x $1 = $15 a share).
+Historically, shares have averaged a P/E ratio of 15.
+If the company generates earnings of $1 a share, investors are willing to pay 15 times the earnings (15 x $1 = $15 a share).
 To calculate the P/E ratio, take the share price and divide it by a company's annual earnings per share.
-As a general rule of thumb, stocks with P/E ratio of more than 15 are considered expensive.
-There is, however, a limitation in using P/E ratio - if the company generates negative earnings per share, you can't use P/E ratio.
-Welltower's fair value estimate is about $56 per share, which represents a fiscal 2016 estimate price/earnings ratio of 15 times.
-Price/earnings increase of 15 times is a conservative estimate.
+As a general rule of thumb, stocks with a P/E ratio of more than 15 are considered expensive.
+There is, however, a limitation here - if the company generates negative earnings per share, you can't use P/E ratio.
+Welltower's fair value estimate is about $56 per share, which represents a fiscal 2016 estimate price-to-earnings ratio of 15 times.
+A price-to-earnings increase of 15 times is a conservative estimate.
 The company expects to post a net income of about $3.74 a share in 2016.
-I expect the company will post better earnings, as macro environmental factors favor the company.
+I expect it will post better earnings, as macro environmental factors favor the company.
 The stock is somewhat overvalued.

 (Source: Created by Author)